raicalvin/rend-p4-flashcards/README.md

 - Calvin S Rai - _Designer & Developer_ - [GitHub](https://github.com/raicalvin)

-## Resources

-This section should provide information about the images, video, and media files used in this project.

 ## Reference

-Provide a list of links to appropriate API documentation used in the project.

 - React Native - _React Native Official Documentation_ - [Documentation](https://facebook.github.io/react-native/)